 In a crossing situation, the boat on the right from the 12-4 o'clock position has the right-of-way.
 It must hold course and speed.
 The boat without the rightof-way must keep clear and pass to the stern.
 See Figure A19.
-Stand-on (Privileged) Vessel holds course and speed.

-.
-Overtaking
+4. Overtaking